webxos/macroslow/README.md

 Welcome to the **WebXOS 2025 Vial Model Context Protocol (MCP) SDK**, a quantum-distributed, AI-orchestrated powerhouse hosted on GitHub!
 This SDK fuses 4x Vial agents, PyTorch cores, SQLAlchemy databases, and `.md` wallet functions into a versatile toolkit.
 It acts as a collection of tools and agents for users to fork and build off of as boilerplates and OEM project templates.

+## 🐪  FEATURING: DUNES  (Distributed Unified Network Exchange System) ##
+**Multi-Augmented Machine Learning Integration for Secure Network Exchange Systems**

+DUNES is a next-generation cybersecurity framework powered by Multi-Augmented Machine Learning (MAML AKA MARKDOWN AS MEDIUM LANGUAGE).
+It introduces the `.MAML` protocol—a novel markup language for encoding multimodal security data—and a multi-agent architecture designed for quantum-resistant, adaptive threat detection.

 | UX | Description | Visualization |
 |------|-------------|---------------|
 | **⚛️ MCP/SVG Diagram Tool** | 8-Point QNN Training with an interactive real time SVG diagram circuit board for testing  | (Coming Soon)